michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0002.md

 - n: the act of punishing
 - v: impose a penalty on; inflict punishment on
 ### Family
-sanction: sanctioned, sanctioning, sanctions+;sanctioned: unsanctioned
+- sanction: sanctioned, sanctioning, sanctions+
+- sanctioned: unsanctioned
 ### Examples
 - Ten years later, Capucci led a delegation of clerics and intellectuals to Iraq in a show of solidarity against UN sanctions.
 - Security Council imposed sanctions for its nuclear tests and long-range rocket launches dating back to 2006.